mfonville/pa_gapps/README.md

 ## extract_sources.sh
 This script searchs the SourceAPKs directory for the latest version of the apps.
 The directory where they are stored do not matter, it searches recursively for the latest version.
 It is important though to keep the identifying name within the filename of the apk.
+It will copy the executables and libraries to their correct location, ready to be packaged.
+It will also align the APKs.

 ## make_gprop.sh
 The goal of this file is to generate a g.prop file with the correct properties